 No alternative does exactly what HubSpot does, but with enough digging around, setup and integrating time, you should be able to find comparable tools for each of HubSpot's sub-products.
 Here are some of our favorites, broken down by category.

-Content management system and publishing platform – Wordpress all the way.
+Content management system and publishing platform – Wordpress.
+See our comparison in HubSpot vs. Wordpress.
 Nothing is as versatile, universally supported and SEO-friendly.
 And it's free.

 Landing pages – There are plenty of free and premium plugins that work as Wordpress landing pages.

 Multi-channel social media dashboards – HootSuite is generally regarded as the industry standard, but we are partial to the simplicity of Buffer.